COVID vaccination: 'Should we draw lots?' | DW | 20.05.2021

-It is a major development in Germany's vaccination strategy:beginning on June 7th, everybody who is sixteen years or older can apply to be vaccinated against the coronavirus.
+It is a major development in Germany's vaccination strategy: Beginning on June 7th, everybody who is 16 years or older can apply to be vaccinated against the coronavirus.

-In the capital of Berlin, there are an estimated 2,200 GP clinics and surgeries.
-Now the general practitioners can and must decide who gets preferential treatment and why.
+In the capital of Berlin, there are an estimated 2,200 general practitioner clinics and surgeries.
+Now the GPs can and must decide who gets preferential treatment and why.
 That in turn has reportedly sparked anger among some patients.

-Vaccinations have quickly become part of the daily routine at GP Doris Höpner's family clinic in the Berlin district of Wedding.
-In the mornings, everything is as it was before for

 Höpner adds: "The situation is that we have plenty of other vaccines from AstraZeneca and Johnson & Johnson.
 But supplies of BioNTech are limited.
 This means that I have to be aware of my professional responsibility and duty in dealing with the BioNTech vaccine.
 If there are patients on my waiting list who need to be prioritized for social or medical reasons, then, of course, they come first."